Contact Us

 PawPADs is a 501(c)(3)charitable organization and all contributions are tax deductible to the fullest extent allowable by law.

-We recommend that you consult with your tax adviser for additional information regarding your contributions.
+However, we recommend that you consult with your tax adviser for additional information regarding your contributions.

 How much will it cost me for an assistance dog?

-Application Fee: $25 (non-refundable)
+Application Fee: $25 (non-refundable; due with full application)

 I can’t afford the placement fee.
 Does that mean I can’t have a dog?